jitendrasinghiitg/docker-fastapi-celery/README.md

   localhost:5000/check_task/a86327b8-2d9b-470d-96a9-a27ad87e2c49

 ```
-we get status of the task ,and on completion it will return the final output of api
+we get status of the task, and on completion it will return the final output of api

 when task is in PROGRESS state we get:
 ```